dmallory42/dmallory42/README.md

 👋 Hi, I’m Dan!

-💻 I work as part of the team at WooCommerce Payments, helping to democratise commerce.
+💻 I am a developer helping to build WooPayments.
 In my spare time, I also enjoy learning new technologies, and building tools related to soccer analytics.

 <!---
 dmallory42/dmallory42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.